analytics

 Banking and finance

 In the banking and finance sector, financial analytics is integral to a number of critical functions.
 Financial institutions employ analytics to assess credit risk, leveraging algorithms to scrutinize credit scores and repayment histories for informed lending decisions.
 Fraud detection and prevention benefit from real-time analysis of transaction patterns and user behavior, safeguarding against unauthorized access and protecting customer accounts.
-Liquidity and cash flow management are also optimized through cash flow forecasting and analysis.
+Liquidity and cash flow management are also optimized through cash flow dashboards and analysis.

 Analytics in banking and finance